Places

 Shinsen·¥

 Our most frequented lunch spot.
-Japanese-Western, always a line, always worth it.
+Japanese-Western style food specializing in amazing lunch sets.
+There is almost always a ~10-15 minute line, but it’s always worth it.

 Skip It IfYou're in a rush.
 There's usually a line, though food comes out fast.